ShiftyKitty/Cathals-Playground/README.md

 15/03/2021
 - Schedule & Pricing section has now been altered to add collapsible display options for each day of the week.
 Looks considerably better and helps create further engagement with project.

+16/03/2021
+Deployed site to mobile and tablet to test further.
+Mobile used was Google Pixel 4a and Iphone 6SE.
+The following issues arised with screenshots attached.
+- Main project heading was overflowing the edge on mobile device.
+Have now changed font size on screens of max-width 600px.
+- Image that shows on mobile device rather than video did not appear on mobile device.
+Have changed relative path from ../assets/images/jon-tomas-mt.jpg to assets/images/jon-tomas-mt.jpg to fix.
+- In addition, gallery images also not appearing.
+Have changed relative path by removing ../ to see if this resolves.
+- Sunday and Pricing parts on mobile did not appear well in comparison with the collapsible schedule.
+Have increased width to 100% on screens of max-width 600px to fix.
+- Testimonials section was not responding on smaller screen sizes resulting in squished wording.
+Have reduced size and repositioned on mobile to resolve.
+- Footer section was not aligned on mobile with contents of footer slightly shifting off line to the right.
+Have changed width from px to % to allow for responsiveness to happen.
+- Contact page all content appeared squished on mobile.
+Have changed width to 90% on screens of max-width 600px to take up more screen real estate.

 <br>